Ancient Roman and Byzantine domes: Sixth century

 The 6th century marks a turning point for domed church architecture.
 Centrally planned domed churches had been built since the 4th century for very particular functions, such as palace churches or martyria, with a slight widening of use around 500 AD, but most church buildings were timber-roofed halls on the basilica plan.
-Under Justin I in the 520s, Justinian seems to have razed the Basilica of St. John in Ephesus and replaced it with a greek cross cruciform building with five domes similar to his later Church of the Holy Apostles in Constantinople.
-This version of the building was described by Procopius in The Buildings.
-Justinian would later replace the western arm of this building, likely in the 550s, expanding it from one domed bay to two domed bays.

-The Church of St. Polyeuctus in Constantinople (524–527) may have been built as a large and lavish domed basilica similar to the Meriamlik church of fifty years before—and to the later Hagia Irene of Emperor Justinian—by Anicia Juliana, a descendant of the former imperial house, although the linear walls suggest a timber roof, rather than a brick dome.
-There is a story that she used the contribution to public funds that she had promised Justinian on his ascension to the throne to roof her church in gold.
-The church included an inscription praising Juliana for having "surpassed Solomon" with the building, and it may have been with this in mind that Justinian would later say of his Hagia Sophia, "Solomon, I have vanquished thee!".
+Under Justin I in the 520s, Justinian seems to have razed the Basilica of St. John in Ephesus and replaced it with a Greek cross cruciform building with five domes similar to his later Church of the Holy Apostles in Constantinople.

 In the second third of the 6th century, church building by the Emperor Justinian used the domed cross unit on a monumental scale, in keeping with Justinian's emphasis on bold architectural innovation.
 His church architecture emphasized the central dome and his architects made the domed brick-vaulted central plan standard throughout the Roman east.
 This divergence with the Roman west from the second third of the 6th century may be considered the beginning of a "Byzantine" architecture.
 Timber-roofed basilicas, which had previously been the standard church form, would continue to be so in the medieval west.
+The earliest existing of Justinian's domed buildings may be the central plan Church of Saints Sergius and Bacchus in Constantinople, completed by 536.